Xacent-Global/odoo/addons/mass_mailing/README.md

-Odoo Mass Mailing
+Platform Mass Mailing
 -----------------

-Easily send mass mailing to your leads, opportunities or customers with Odoo <a href="https://www.odoo.com/app/email-marketing">Email Marketing</a>.
+Easily send mass mailing to your leads, opportunities or customers with Platform <a href="https://www.odoo.com/app/email-marketing">Email Marketing</a>.
 Track marketing campaigns performance to improve conversion rates.
 Design professional emails and reuse templates in a few clicks.